 If you’re going through this kind of phase, don’t worry.
 There’s a simple and highly efficient diagnostic testing tool with which you yourself can and find out if you’re pregnant.

 Home pregnancy test, as it is commonly known, is a very good way to resolve the suspense.
 You can conduct this test in the comfort of your room, at home itself.
 Follow the instructions in the manual of the kit carefully for accurate results.
 If not, there’s a high possibility of these tests giving confusing or misleading results.
 In particular, be careful of false positive results, known as dye run pregnancy test positive, which can mislead you.
+Some women may experience irregular periods so know when to take a pregnancy test for irregular periods.

 What is A Dye Run on A Pregnancy Test?

 The test line on the kit is the most important mark to display the results.
 Depending upon the placement of the test line, you can conclude if the test result is positive or negative.
 However, in a few cases, a smudged line appears in the testing window, and this is the false line.
-This can mislead you as there are high chances of mistaking it as test line.
+This can mislead you as there are high chances of mistaking it as the test line.
 Such smudged lines are called Dye run on a pregnancy test.

 A blue colored smudge is known as a blue dye run on a pregnancy test.
 Similarly, a pink colored misformed line is called a pink dye run on a pregnancy test.
 Always remember that a true test line will never be smudged.
 It will only appear as a solid line.